caseykneale/ChemometricsTools.jl/README.md

 ```
 ![LDA of PCA](/images/lda_fraud_analysis.png)

 Cool right?
-Well, we can now apply the same transformations to the test set and pull some multivariate guassians over the train set classes to see how we do identifying fraudulent puree's,
+Well, we can now apply the same transformations to the test set and pull some multivariate Gaussians over the train set classes to see how we do identifying fraudulent puree's,

 ```julia
 TestSet = Train_pca(snv(Test));